alfaromurillo/org-passwords.el/README.md

 	M-x org-passwords-copy-username

-And very useful for accessing the website (in case there is one):
+And very useful for opening the website directly in the browser (in case there is one):

 	M-x org-passwords-open-url